PeepsTech/pool-party-minions-subgraph/README.md

 ### License

-The DAOhaus subgraphs are for querying data for Moloch DAOs built on the Moloch DAO framework smart contracts <https://github.com/MolochVentures/moloch>.
+This subgraph is for querying data for Pool-Party minions built for the Moloch DAO smart contracts <https://github.com/MolochVentures/moloch>.

 Copyright (C) 2021 Pool-Party
 forked from (and major thanks to) DAOhaus https://github.com/HausDAO/daohaus-boosts